mljs/spectra-fitting/README.md

 [![build status][travis-image]][travis-url]
 [![npm download][download-image]][download-url]

 Bell optmization library.
-It cotains:
+It contains:

->optimizeSingleLorentzian: Function to fit a curve to a single 3 parameter Lorentzian function
+- `optimizeSingleLorentzian`: Function to fit a curve to a single 3 parameter Lorentzian function
->optimizeLorentzianSum: Function to fit a curve to a set of 3 parameters Lorentzian functions
+- `optimizeLorentzianSum`: Function to fit a curve to a set of 3 parameters Lorentzian functions
->optimizeSingleGaussian: Function to fit a curve to a single 3 parameter Gaussian function
+- `optimizeSingleGaussian`: Function to fit a curve to a single 3 parameter Gaussian function
->optimizeGaussianSum: Function to fit a curve to a set of 3 parameters Gaussian functions
+- `optimizeGaussianSum`: Function to fit a curve to a set of 3 parameters Gaussian functions

 ## Installation

 `$ npm install ml-optimize-lorentzian`

 ## License